 Developers tend to get beta software first, but that software can be unstable and bug-prone.
 If you really want a sneak peek at Apple's new software, but don't want to take the risk of bricking your device on a developer seed, the company also offers a public beta program for its users, which usually launches about a month after the developer betas, so you don't have to wait too long.

-You can sign up for the public beta by visiting beta.apple.com and clicking the Sign Up link, or — if you're already a public beta member — logging in with your Apple ID and password.
+You can sign up for the public betas by visiting beta.apple.com and clicking the Sign Up link, or — if you're already a public beta member — logging in with your Apple ID and password.

 Designate devices — and back them up

-While you can install beta software on your primary Mac, iPhone, iPad, and Apple TV, you risk rendering your devices inoperative.
+While you can install beta software on your primary Mac, iPhone, iPad, Apple Watch, and Apple TV, you risk rendering your devices inoperative.
 Before you do anything else, you're going to want to pick what devices you're going to install the betas on.
 Remember, it is not advisable to install a developer beta or public beta on your mainly-used device.
 Choose wisely.

 Most important of all, back up your device before installing a beta.
 This will be most helpful if you run across a problem and having an archived backup is required for downgrading.